 Bubbles in a hard finish

 There are chances that you will not notice the bubbles when the finish is still wet.
 That means the bubbles are hardened together with the rest of the finish.
-The chances of failing to notice bubbles happen to users who use the finished applicator aggressively.
+The chances of failing to see bubbles happen to users who use the finished applicator aggressively.
 They continue to complete the project without monitoring the outcome.
-Another coat covers up the bubbles, but if it fails, you try other methods.
+Another coat covers the bubbles, but if it fails, you try other methods.

-How to get rid of dried polyurethane bubbles
+How to remove bubbles from dried polyurethane

 Use steel wool